Thelaxman/Transit-Gateway-AWS/VPC.md

 # Creating and configuring the VPC
+VPC(virtual private cloud) is a logically isolated network that allows you to launch EC2 instances in a public or private subnets.

 ## Create multiple VPC in different regions and name them accordingly.
 On AWS, choose VPC and more option to select the subnets as well.
 - Choose Atleast one AZ(availability zone)
 - Select public subnets if you want to make your servers accesible to public.